 Here are a few examples of content that can cause you to receive a penalty:

-Spammy or low-quality content aka Panda penalty – Google expects unique content that adds value in some way.
+Spammy or low-quality content, aka Panda penalty – Google expects unique content that adds value somehow.
 A few examples of low-quality content include scraped content, copied content and sneaky redirects.
 These practices can degrade the quality of your website, and Google will call you out on them.